 Purple Potatoes are rich with antioxidants, containing about 3-4 times as much as white or yellow potatoes.
 This is linked to several health benefits, including healthier cholesterol levels, improved vision, and a reduced risk of heart disease, certain cancers, and diabetes.
 They also may help to lower blood pressure.
 Purple potatoes are especially rich in polyphenol antioxidants called anthocyanins, which give them their deep purple color.

 Surprisingly, their color is all natural so there are no artificial dyes that alter the taste!
 Natural pigments and phytonutrients give purple potatoes their rich, vibrant color.
 They taste similar to russet potatoes, but are less starchy, and like all potatoes, the skins are completely edible.

-- SEASON.
+- Season.
 Seasoning is super important with potatoes.
-My go-to seasoning blend is salt, pepper, paprika (or chili powder), garlic powder and onion powder.
+My go-to seasoning blend for my is salt, pepper, paprika (or chili powder), garlic powder and onion powder.
 I use it for everything from pork chops to chicken to potatoes.
 Coat them in a little bit of olive oil before adding the seasoning.
 This will help the potatoes to brown and get crispy around the edges.

-I love to use purple potatoes in a sheet pan dinner like this Sheet Pan Salmon, Asparagus and Potatoes.
+I am working on adding more purple potato recipes to the site, but for now you can try them in one of my favorite one pan dinners: Sheet Pan Salmon, Asparagus and Potatoes.
 They are so pretty and add such great color!
 I usually will serve roasted purple potatoes with a simple main course and veggie or salad.
 Here are some of our favorites:

 - Grilled Chicken Thighs